 Using automated HR systems helps (since, for example, a termination immediately updates the headcount), but HR teams must audit data regularly.

-Avoiding these pitfalls means choosing meaningful KPIs, ensuring data accuracy, and always tying metrics back to people and performance.
+To avoid getting overwhelmed, focus on a few meaningful metrics that are accurate and tied to real business outcomes.
 With a disciplined approach, metrics will illuminate success and trouble spots, rather than confuse stakeholders.

 Global Use Cases Of HR Metrics